fbpx

 In a world full of social media, many are tempted to think that email is beginning to take a back seat.
 This is simply not true.
 In fact, 33% of donors surveyed said email is the communication tool that most inspires them to give, up from 31% in 2018.

 Many other reports support this fact.
 When done correctly, email is one of the most powerful tools in the online fundraising toolbox.
 A single email with the right hook, message and ask can bring in the equivalent of a 5-figure gift.
 When you put it in that perspective, it’s worth spending the time to get your emails right.
-Here are three tips:

 Web Development Work Concept

-1) Remember, it’s not about you.
+1. Remember, it’s not about you

-2) EOY is a time for storytelling.
+2. EOY is a time for storytelling

-3) Make content clear, concise and actionable.
+3. Make content clear, concise and actionable

 Social Is Important, But Choose Wisely

-Instead of trying to ensure you are everywhere, make sure you are somewhere—and that it is the right somewhere to be for your organization.
+Instead of trying to ensure you are everywhere, make sure you are somewhere that’s right for your organization.
 Take some time to understand the primary demographics of each platform and then align to your key donor personas.
-In the study, only 18% say that social media is the channel that most inspires them to give, down from 25% in 2018.
-But Facebook and Instagram fundraising are still very much used, with 40% saying they have donated through Facebook and 12% through Instagram.

-1) Stay top of mind
+1. Stay top of mind

 Have a steady stream of content on your chosen channels that’s fully integrated with your overall campaign.

-3) Ask constituents to fundraise
+3. Ask constituents to fundraise

 A Strong Sustainer Program Is Critical